sunway513/ROCm/README.md

 ###### Not supported

+* "Tonga", "Iceland", "Polaris 12", and "Vega M" GPUs are not supported in ROCm 1.9.0
 * We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe Gen 3 with PCIe atomics.
   * As such, do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs..
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
 Thunderbolt 1 & 2 are PCIe Gen2 based.